Redo-CLI/redo-cli/README.md

 `redo <command> [<args>]`       -     Run a command from the local repository, or download from remote.

-`redo edit|e <command>`         -     Create or modify a custom private command.
+`redo edit <command>`         -     Create or modify a custom private command.

-`redo search|s <qurery>`        -     Find a command matching your query on the configured Redo server.
+`redo search <qurery>`        -     Find a command matching your query on the configured Redo server.

-`redo publish|p <command>`      -     Publish the command publicly, to the configured Redo server.
+`redo publish <command>`      -     Publish the command publicly, to the configured Redo server.

-`redo update|u`                 -     Sync your private and public commands with the configured Redo server.
+`redo update`                 -     Sync your private and public commands with the configured Redo server.